reactjs hooks

 7. useRef

-The useRef is mainly used to give reference to the current DOM element.useRef returns a “ref” object.
+The useRef gives reference to the current DOM element.useRef returns a “ref” object.
 We can access values of useRef using.
 Current property of the return object.
 The current property is initialized by passing initial values The — useRef(initialValue).

 Example Reactjs Hooks:-